bcgov/networkpolicy-migration-workshop/README.md

 **Pro Tip 🤓**
 - Once you add a policy to a pod any traffic not specifically permitted is rejected.
-You can leverage this behavior to simplify your policies;
+You can leverage this behavior to simplify your policies.
 - If you don't want a pod to accepted external network traffic (from the wild internet) then don't create a route to it.
 No additional policy is required.
 - `patroni` uses the label `role=master` to identify the primary replica in a `StatefulSet`, this examples uses the label `component` to identify pods to avoid confusion with this label.
-- Did you know CITZ offers an alternative solution to using minio, learn more about it [here](https://github.com/BCDevOps/OpenShift4-Migration/issues/59)
+- Did you know CITZ offers an alternative solution to using minio?
+Learn more about it [here](https://github.com/BCDevOps/OpenShift4-Migration/issues/59)

 **Walled Garden**